uon-nuget/ExpressiveAnnotations/README.md

 When using Jarosław's .NET Framework version of Expressive Annotations in a .NET Core application, server-side validation still works, but client-side validation doesn't.

-In .NET Framework, [Custom Attributes](https://msdn.microsoft.com/en-us/library/cc668224.aspx) are implemented by defining a custom attribute class that inherits from ValidationAttribute (which implements server-side validation), and validation rules are passed to the client by hooking up a validator which inherits from [DataAnnotationsModelValidator](https://docs.microsoft.com/en-us/dotnet/api/system.web.modelbinding.dataannotationsmodelvalidator-1?view=netframework-4.7.2).
+In .NET Framework, [Custom Attributes](https://msdn.microsoft.com/en-us/library/cc668224.aspx) are implemented by defining a custom attribute class that inherits from `ValidationAttribute` (which implements server-side validation), and validation rules are passed to the client by hooking up a validator which inherits from [DataAnnotationsModelValidator](https://docs.microsoft.com/en-us/dotnet/api/system.web.modelbinding.dataannotationsmodelvalidator-1?view=netframework-4.7.2).

-In .NET Core this has been simplified a little: ValidationAttribute still works the same way (hence server-side validation still works) but to support client-side validation the custom attribute class should implement [IClientModelValidator](https://docs.microsoft.com/en-us/aspnet/core/mvc/models/validation?view=aspnetcore-2.1#iclientmodelvalidator), adding data attributes to the ClientModelValidationContext in the implementation of AddValidation().
+In .NET Core this has been simplified a little: `ValidationAttribute` still works the same way (hence server-side validation still works) but to support client-side validation the custom attribute class should implement [IClientModelValidator](https://docs.microsoft.com/en-us/aspnet/core/mvc/models/validation?view=aspnetcore-2.1#iclientmodelvalidator), adding data attributes to the `ClientModelValidationContext` in the implementation of `AddValidation()`.

 This is essentially the change implemented in this .NET Core Version of ExpressiveAnnotations.
-Although this means that a separate Validator class is no longer required, this implementation preserves the separation of the Validator classes from the Attribute classes, with the Attribute classes instantiating Validators and calling AttachValidationRules() on those Validators to add the data attributes to the context.
+Although this means that separate Validator classes are no longer required, this implementation preserves the separation of the Validator classes from the Attribute classes, with the Attribute classes instantiating Validators and calling `AttachValidationRules()` on those Validators to add the data attributes to the context.
 A separate project for unobtrusive (client-side) validation is no longer necessary though, so the helper classes and methods from that project have been merged into the UoN.ExpressiveAnnotations.NetCore project.

 In addition, the solution contains a partial re-implementation in .NET Core of Jarosław's sample project.
 The .NET Core sample is incomplete and has only been partially reworked to follow .NET Core best practices.
 Not all of the controls work - the datepicker has not been implemented in the sample, for example - and the sample does produce some errors in the web developer console.
 But fundamentally the sample does demonstrate how Expressive Annotations can be hooked up - with functioning client-side validation - in a .NET Core 2.1 application, which is somewhat different from the way that Expressive Annotations is hooked up in a .NET Framework application.